sjtug/mirror-clone/README.md

 Files in overlay filesystem can be **fused**.
 Fusing a file makes it immutable in overlay filesystem, and all consequent actions on this file will be rejected with error `already fused`.
 `try_fuse` will add existing file to the overlay filesystem, thus preventing re-download of the same file.
-Committing a overlay file automatically fuses a file.
+Committing an overlay file automatically fuses a file.

 ### Unified Logging Interface